Mart Sander: Film and television

 Sander premiered his mystery-thriller The Sixth Secret, based on his own original screenplay, at the Dark Nights Film Festival (the only A-list film festival in Estonia) on May 1 and won the Audience Award.
 The film gathered positive reviews.
 In July, the movie leaked to all major pirating sites and went viral, reaching #2 on YTS.mx on July 6.
-It subsequently sky rocketed on the IMDB, where it became #1 Estonian film by popularity, with Mart Sander himself ranking as #2 on the list of most popular Estonian film personalities.
+It subsequently skyrocketed on the IMDb, where it became #1 Estonian film by popularity, with Mart Sander himself ranking as #2 on the list of most popular Estonian film personalities.
 The film was released internationally on January 10, 2023, by Gravitas Ventures.

 On January 2, 2023, his short film, Universe 4, premiered at the Norway Fjords International Film Festival and was awarded Best Narrative Short.
+In April, an anthology short film Three Knocks premiered at the Dark Nights Film Festival.
+He is currently working on translating his best seller Ravengold to screen, as well as shooting a World War II epic drama Etude of Life.
+In June 2024, it was announced that he is preparing a historical film Whispers In the Paint, in collaboration with the Film Commission Torino Piedmont.

+Sander's 2024 fantasy feature, Dr. Sander's Sleep Cure, shatters the current Guinness World Record for the Most Roles Played By a Single Actor In a Film, as Sander himself portrays 48 distinct characters.
+The film premiered at the 25th Nevermore Film Festival on February 24, 2024 and won the audience award.
+It went on to win Best Film awards at the International New York Film Festival and Avignon International Film Festival.
+The film was released through OctaneMultimedia in February, 2025, and received positive reviews.